 Twenty-plus years and 17 kids later, here’s what a veteran homeschool mom would repeat—and what she would do differently on this homeschooling journey!

-*NOTE: Suitable for keynote; may be re-titled “A Parent’s Sentimental Journey.”
+*NOTE: Has been given as a keynote; may be re-titled “A Parent’s Sentimental Journey.”

 When Life Broadsides Your Homeschool